dreamento/dreamento/README.md

 ## Post-processing:
 OfflineDreamento.py: Integration of all the collected data for post-processing!
+*N.B.
+Dreamento can now be used to analyze the recordings by HDRecorder only as well!
+So, any ZMax user can use Dreamento for data representation, time-freq representation, and autoscoring.*

 ## Installation and Prerequisities:
 - Download and install Anaconda (https://www.anaconda.com/).